mckent05/ticketingfront/README.md

 The system was designed to implement the following specifications:

 For customers:
-1. Users can create support requests/tickets and view the status of previous requests/tickets.
+1. Users can create support requests/Requests and view the status of previous requests/Requests.
 2. Users can reply to updates for the previous requests.
 3. Users can upload images.

 For support agents
 1. Agents can view and respond to support requests
-2. Agen can export CSV reports for closed tickets in the last month
+2. Agen can export CSV reports for closed Requests in the last month
-3. Agents receive a daily reminder email containing a list of open tickets
+3. Agents receive a daily reminder email containing a list of open Requests

 Some other functional requirements include:
 1. Users (Agents or customers) must sign up before using the portal.
 2. Users can sign up as an agent or a customer
 3. The comment section is a follow-up conversation between a customer and a support agent.
- - A customer can only comment on a ticket if and only if a support agent has commented.
+ - A customer can only comment on a Request if and only if a support agent has commented.
- - The first agent to comment on the ticket is automatically assigned that ticket.
+ - The first agent to comment on the Request is automatically assigned that Request.
- - Only an agent assigned to the ticket can close the ticket.
+ - Only an agent assigned to the Request can close the Request.
- - When a ticket is closed by the agent, no further comments can be made on the ticket.
+ - When a Request is closed by the agent, no further comments can be made on the Request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>